 Tag Results for 'Xuhui'

-Editor’s note: This post is the first installment of “Best Bites of 2012,” a roundup of our top culinary experiences over the last year.
-Stay tuned throughout this week for “Best Bites” from all of the cities Culinary Backstreets covers.
+Editor’s note: This post is the first installment of “Best Bites of 2013,” a roundup of our top culinary experiences over the last year.
+Stay tuned for “Best Bites” from all of the cities Culinary Backstreets covers.

 Deng Ji Chuan Cai

 Culinary bucket lists are some of the best ways to discover our friends’ hidden gems: expat foodies are only willing to give up their proprietary favorites when they’re heading home.
 Continue »